View on GitHub

 Otherwise, Puccini sets the expression as the Floria property’s “updater”.
 The “updater” is called whenever we issue an update operation on the property.
 All the embedded functions will be called, and if successful the result will be a candidate for the value.
 (The “preparer” is then called to ensure that this candidate is valid.
 See below.)

 TOSCA properties are marked as read-only Floria properties.
 As such that they can only be updated once.
-An update operation is always triggered during instantiation, thus locking the property values in place.
+An update operation normally triggered during instantiation, thus locking the property values in place.

 Data Types